Clock API

 beat~ 0.25 → ramp 0→1 once per bar (in 4/4)

-The output follows transport play/pause/stop — it freezes when paused and resets on stop.
+The output follows transport play, pause, and stop.
+It freezes on pause and resets on stop.

 Tone.js Scheduling

-If you're using Tone.js, you can also schedule events through the Tone.js Transport.
-This is useful when working with Tone.js synths and effects, since they integrate directly with Tone.getTransport().
+When you use Tone.js, you can schedule events with Tone.js Transport.
+Use this with Tone.js synths and effects that connect directly to Tone.getTransport().

 // In a tone~ object — Tone.js Transport is synced to the global transport